Skip to Content

 This dish is very hearty and the vegetable filling gives bulk to the recipe without needing to use ground beef or other meat.

-It is full of flavor, packs a nutritious punch, and is perfect for Meatless Mondays.
+It is full of flavor, has a slightly sweet flavor, packs a nutritious punch, and is perfect for Meatless Mondays.

-White wine gives some extra flavor to the recipe and Panko bread crumbs are light and crunchy, and add a great texture to the stuffing.
+White wine gives some extra flavor to the recipe and Panko bread crumbs are light and crunchy.
+They add a great texture to the stuffing.

 Share this recipe for vegetable-stuffed portobello mushrooms on Twitter